-At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's we will risk assess the needs of all pupils with an EHC plan in consultation with the Local Authority and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
+At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's we will risk assess the needs of all pupils with an EHC plan in consultation with the Local Authority and parents, to decide whether they need to continue to be offered a school or college place in order to meet their needs, or whether they can safely have their needs met at home.
 This could include, if necessary, carers, therapists or clinicians visiting the home to provide any essential services.
 In line with Government guidance, we appreciate that many children and young people with EHC plans can safely remain at home.

-At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's and Hevingham Under 5's our Designated Safeguarding Leads and other Senior Leaders will continue to work with and support children's social workers to help protect vulnerable children.
-This includes working with and supporting children's social workers and the local authority virtual school head (VSH) for looked-after and previously looked-after children.
+At Hevingham and Marsham Primary School Partnership and Hevingham Under 5's our Designated Safeguarding Leads and other Senior Leaders will continue to work with and support children's social workers to help protect vulnerable children.
+This includes working with and supporting children's social workers and the local authority Virtual School Head (VSH) for lookedafter and previously looked-after children.